Skip to content

 Opening Reception: Thursday, November 7, 6-8 pm

 Aicon is pleased to announce Politically Charged, an exhibition of artists exploring overlapping themes of power, gender, and the environment.
 While there is no doubt that the politics and policies of the United States reverberate around the globe, it is vital to make space and time for alternate perspectives.
 Opening days after the 2024 US presidential election, the exhibition offers a moment to reflect on socio-political issues through a South Asian and diasporic lens.
-Politically Charged brings together a diverse collection of works from the 1970s through 2024 by Zainul Abedin, Mequitta Ahuja, Khadim Ali, Rasheed Araeen, Farida Batool, Atul Bhalla, Anindita Dutta, Vibha Galhotra, Somnath Hore, Shehnaz Ismail, Ranbir Kaleka, Veer Munshi, Rekha Rodwittiya, Anupam Sud, and T. Venkanna.
+Politically Charged brings together a diverse collection of works from the 1970s through 2024 by Zainul Abedin, Mequitta Ahuja, Khadim Ali, Sher Ali, Rasheed Araeen, Farida Batool, Atul Bhalla, Anindita Dutta, Vibha Galhotra, Somnath Hore, Shehnaz Ismail, Ranbir Kaleka, Veer Munshi, Rekha Rodwittiya, Anupam Sud, and T. Venkanna.
 The exhibition’s goal is not to provide a comprehensive overview of political South Asian art but to present a diverse array of artists openly embracing politics in their practice.

 Hore and Abedin were of the generation directly shaped by the Bengal famine of 1943, the lingering effects of which can be seen in both of their works.
 A tragedy caused by policy failure under British rule rather than natural factors such as drought, the famine killed between 1.5 and 3 million people in eastern India.
 In his seminal “Wounds” series starting around 1972, Hore took white paper casts and then slashed, cut, and otherwise marred their surfaces to reflect the unhealed wounds he saw in society.
 In contrast to Hore’s abstract compositions, Abedin’s social-realist figurative works, like Untitled Figures (1970) from his “Famine” Series, confront viewers with the collapsed figures of an adult and child.